-It’s not uncommon that valve stems start leaking only after a few years in use due to dirt, corrosion, road salt, or degraded rubber.
+It’s not uncommon for valve stems to leak only after a few years of use due to dirt, corrosion, road salt, or degraded rubber.
 Luckily, they are relatively cheap and easy to replace at home.

 A tire shop may charge around $20 to $30 to change a valve stem.
 If you do the job yourself, it will cost about 5$, depending on what tools you choose and have at your disposal.

 You can replace a valve stem with the tools most people already have in their garage.
-However, to make the job easier, faster, and safer, we recommend that you get a couple of cheap tire tools as well, available at most auto supply stores
+However, to make the job easier, faster, and safer, we recommend that you get a couple of cheap tire tools available at most auto supply stores.

-- New valve stem in the right size.
+- New valve stems in the correct size.

 - Tire jack.